Table of Contents

 Getting Started with the PHP SDK

 To get started with the CurrencyApi.net PHP SDK, ensure you have PHP 7.1 or higher installed.
-You can install the SDK using Composer:
+You can install the SDK using Composer and be ready to call the exchange rates api php endpoints in a few seconds:

 After installation, include the SDK in your PHP project.
-There are two ways to do this, via composer or manually.
+There are two ways to do this, via composer or manually — either way, you’ll be ready to use a php currency api quickly.

 Using Composer